-Reasons to Get Braces Vary But Typically Involve Alignment of Teeth or Jaw
+Reasons to Get Braces Vary But Often Involve Alignment

 Reasons to get braces often vary because there are so many different issues that can impact the teeth and jaw.
 In fact, braces and other orthodontic appliances are almost always prescribed for the correction of a misalignment associated with the teeth or jaw.
 Sometimes, however, it can also be cosmetic.